grozdyayarosti/Web-Game-Pairs/README.md

-# Web-Game-Pairs
+WebGame "Pairs"
+===
 My mini game made in the form of a website.
-All the code is written in JavaScropt at the request of the teacher
+All the code is written in JavaScript at the request of the teacher